 Motorists are asked to be extremely cautious on our roadways throughout the holiday season, regardless of the weather conditions.
 Please be safe and enjoy your holiday season.

 Contact the experienced injury attorneys at Peter Thompson & Associates if you or a loved one has been injured in a car accident in Bangor, Portland or in any of the surrounding areas.
-Call 1-800-804-2004 to make a free appointment to speak to an attorney about your case.
+Call 1-800-804-2004 to make a appointment to speak to an attorney about your case.

 More Blog Entries: